A digital storytelling showcase through AR, VR and digital interactivity.

-The 3rd Doc Edge Exhibition features a selection of fourteen international experiences covering VR, AR and installations, as well as digital interactive projects.
+The 3rd Doc Edge Exhibition was held in Auckland and Wellington during Doc Edge Festival and featured a selection of 14 international VR, AR, installations, and digital interactive projects.
+Free admission.

 In a world where people have almost destroyed the planet, the remaining humans decide to create an artificial intelligence computer to restore the balance on Earth.

 But the computer gets more power and begins to act like a creator.

 Is there still a place for humans?
 And do we trust the judgment of a machine?

 Set in a beautiful forest clearing, the audience experiences the majesty of nature through a time-lapse narrative of day to night, spring to winter and life to death.